Data centers in Switzerland - Electricity consumption and efficiency potential

 • Project partnersHSLU, Jobst Willers Engineering AG, ASUT, Profondia AG

-• Final report of the first study from 2021 (German)(PDF)
+• Final report 2021 (German)(PDF)

 Reference projects